Skip to main content

 Obesity is a state of chronic, low-grade inflammation and metabolic stress, characterized by hyperinsulinemia and increased levels of adipokines.
 This environment exerts a multifactorial suppressive pressure on the HPG axis.

 Increased aromatization of testosterone to estradiol in peripheral adipose tissue elevates circulating estrogen levels, which in turn provides negative feedback at the level of the hypothalamus and pituitary, suppressing the release of Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH).
 Semaglutide-induced weight loss directly counters this by reducing the volume of aromatase-expressing tissue.
-Studies have consistently shown that significant weight loss in men is correlated with a rise in and a decrease in estradiol levels.
+Studies have consistently shown that significant weight loss in men is correlated with a rise in total testosterone and a decrease in estradiol levels.

 Furthermore, hyperinsulinemia itself may have direct suppressive effects on gonadotropin secretion and can lower levels of Sex Hormone-Binding Globulin (SHBG), increasing the metabolic clearance rate of testosterone.
 As semaglutide restores glycemic control and improves insulin sensitivity, the resultant decrease in circulating insulin can lead to an increase in SHBG concentrations.